yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 ## May Have Wrong Semantics

 The fact that run-time assertions abort in debug mode and check noting in production runs, may not always be what you want.
 On one hand, in debug mode, an assertion failure could elevate a minor issue into a bug which might block any more testing activities for a relatively long time, if the failure is only caught in a binary that is delivered to the QE team.
-On the other hand, in release mode, allow the program to continue in a wrongful state, where it should have been aborted by an assertion, could result in many bugs of different symptoms been reported that are essentially the same issue.[<sup>\[5\]</sup>](#references) There are no really good solution to this problem, just like everything else, learning to use assertions at the right places takes a good sense of intuition, experience and practices.
+On the other hand, in release mode, allow the program to continue in a wrongful state, where it should have been aborted by an assertion, could result in many bugs of different symptoms been reported that are essentially the same issue.[<sup>\[5\]</sup>](#references) Thus, wasting everyone's time.
+There are no really good solutions to this problem, just like everything else, learning to use assertions at the right places takes a good sense of intuition, experience and practices.

 # Conclusion

 In today's post, we talked about assertions as a useful tool to help the programmer to identify and fix bugs early in the development process, it can improve code quality and maintainability if used wisely.
 In short, assertions are not meant to be a replacement of error handling during normal program execution, rather the major role of assertions is to identify bugs faster, thus making software development more effective.
+I hope you have found this post useful, if so, you may also want to check out [other articles which also belong to the PDS series](/pds). <!-- JEKYLL_RELATIVE_URL_CHECK_SKIP_LINE -->

 # References